digital-asset/daml/docs/source/concepts/local-ledger.rst

 .. _causality-example-create-archive:

-Stakeholders of a contract see creation and archival in the same order
+Stakeholders of a Contract See Creation and Archival in the Same Order
 ======================================================================

 Every Daml Ledger orders the creation of the `CounterOffer A P Bank` before the painter exercising the consuming choice on the `CounterOffer`.